Ben Gurion Airport: 1973–1980

-Since the 1980s
+1980s–1990s

-More buildings and runways were added over the years, but with the onset of mass immigration from Ethiopia and the former Soviet Union in the 1980s and 90s, as well as the global increase of international business travel, the existing facilities became painfully inadequate, prompting the design of a new state-of-the-art terminal that could also accommodate the expected tourism influx for the 2000 millennium celebrations.
-The decision to go ahead with the project was reached in January 1994, but the new terminal, known as Terminal 3, only opened its doors a decade later, on 2 November 2004.
+More buildings and runways were added over the years, but with the onset of mass immigration from Ethiopia and the former Soviet Union in the 1980s and 90s, as well as the global increase of international business travel, the existing facilities became inadequate, prompting the design of a new terminal that could also accommodate the expected tourism influx for the 2000 millennium celebrations.
+The decision to go ahead with the project was reached in January 1994.